dnacpil/dnacpil/README.md

 - pronouced as Daisy, I know, it's an odd spelling :grin:

-- I work as a QA and completing a Higher Diploma in Science in Computing at DBS
+- I work as a QA and I'm also completing a Higher Diploma in Science in Computing at DBS 🌱

 ## What I have worked with 👩🏻‍💻
 - HTML